aragon/aragon-wiki/docs/jobs/openings/solidity.md

 - Interest and knowledge in **cryptoeconomics**.
 - Experience contributing or managing **open source projects**.
 - Very good **written communication** skills.

-### Extra

-- We will **reward referrals** for successful hires up to **10% of the first yearly salary**.
-This would be done with a vesting type smart contract that would be voided in case the hire leaves the organization.

 ### How to apply